tiby312/broccoli-project/report/src/ch11-api-design.md

-TODO talk about general usecase.
-Different types of entities. collision checking groups of entities instead of collision checking all at once.

 ## Mutable vs Mutable + Read-Only api

 A lot of the query algorithms don't actually care what kind of reference is in the tree.